saiflm17/task-6/README.md

 - Now am changing the directory   cd task-6 .

-- Now am deploying a
+- Now am deploying a static-cycle-website by using github pages .

-- After am creating some files index.html, news.html, cycle.html, contact.html, about.html and CSS and also am taking some images from google and am collecting source code from chatgpt .
+- After am creating some files index.html, news.html, cycle.html, contact.html, about.html and CSS, JS and also am taking some images from google and am collecting source code from chatgpt .